mrseanryan/windows-scripts/git/git-notes.md

 // solution:
 rebase -i xxx // then can delete the extra commits

+// also works against other branch, where old commits are hanging around in this branch: rebase -i myBranchName // then can delete the extra commits

 //this resets the pointer to match remote
 // *hard*: !!!undoes local commits + updates working dir!!! git reset --hard origin/{branch name}